djnautiyal/windows-startup-app/README.md

 Able to create a windows popup at the foreground and run your apps/browser from there

 ## Target State:
-Create a better flow and reduce the number of if-else prompts.
+Create a better flow and reduce the number or if-else prompts.

 ## How to run:
 Please make sure that you are using correct file-locations/urls.
 Mentioned here: